 Maybe somebody should do it for all the great individual moments, in every sport.

 He took grief for the Michelle Smith stuff but what was it only a man wanting to see the good in people?
 You’d have to love him for that too.

 Mounting his defence on the Late Late, there was a recitation of his own litany of saints, marking out the breadth of his musical and sporting and life interests.

 “Say you find that all your heroes, Elvis Presley, Frank Sinatra, Carl Lewis, Jesse Owens, Fanny Blankers-Koen, Emile Zatopek, Enrico Caruso, Beniamino Gili, and even back as far as Jesus Christ, that they were all on something, do you just cancel them all?”

-Now, as for many of those, it will become true of Jimmy: We shall but love thee better after death.
+Now, as for many of those, it has become true of Jimmy: We shall but love thee better after death.